Williamson ether synthesis

 The Williamson ether synthesis is an organic reaction, forming an ether from an organohalide and a deprotonated alcohol (alkoxide).
 This reaction was developed by Alexander Williamson in 1850.
 Typically it involves the reaction of an alkoxide ion with a primary alkyl halide via an S_{N}2 reaction.
-This reaction is important in the history of organic chemistry because it helped prove the structure of ethers.
+Versions of this reaction are also called O-alkylation.

 The general reaction mechanism is as follows:

+Commercial examples

+Bisphenol A diglycidyl ether ("BADGE"), an epoxy resin is produced commercially by the O-alkylation of bisphenol A with epichlorohydrin.
+The food additive carboxymethylcellulose is produced on an industrial scale by O-alkylation of cellulose with chloroacetic acid.

-An example is the reaction of sodium ethoxide with chloroethane to form diethyl ether and sodium chloride:
+A simple example of a Williamson ether synthesis is the reaction of sodium ethoxide with chloroethane to form diethyl ether.
+Diethyl ether is produced industrially by dehydration of ethanol.